 There are two types of challenges, based on their origin:

-- Challenge_By Firms: challenges that come from businesses and associations on concrete technological problems or issues linked to industrial dynamics;
+- Challenge_By Firms: challenges which come from businesses and associations on concrete technological problems or issues linked to industrial dynamics;

 Both challenge formats require Student Teams to learn and apply new skills and working methods; the possible outcomes include the entrepreneurial development of the Team’s idea, supported by Politecnico di Torino’s “technology transfer innovation supply chain” during all different steps.